 Apply for a Voter Authority Certificate

 If you don’t have any of the forms of ID which are on the Government list, you can apply online for a Voter Authority Certificate.
-This is a temporary form of ID that is used by the voter authority (Derby City Council) which will allow you to vote in the 2023 Local Elections.
+This is a temporary form of ID that is used by the voter authority (Derby City Council) which will allow you to vote at a polling station.

 Frequently asked questions

 How do I apply for a Voter Authority Certificate?

 You can apply online for a Voter Authority Certificate on the Government website or by contacting our helpline on 01332 640837.

 Will I have to pay for a Voter Authority Certificate?

 No - voter Authority Certificates are free of charge.

 When can I apply for a Voter Authority Certificate?